 You can find all coronavirus-related news stories here.

 *This graph does not include the new cases that were identified with antigen tests during the mass testing that took place on October 31-November 1, and on November 7-8.

-Altogether 1,875,457 people have received their first Covid vaccine shot, and 1,133,689 have been vaccinated with the second shot as of June 13.
-To achieve herd immunity in Slovakia, at least 3.3 million people (60 percent of the population) have to be vaccinated.
+To achieve herd immunity in Slovakia, the estimate is that at least 4.6 million people (85 percent of the population) have to be vaccinated.

 Read more about the coronavirus outbreak in Slovakia: